edgedb/edgedb-deno/README.md

 (all of `edgedb-deno`'s public API is exported from the `/mod.ts` file).

-The `main` branch of this repo mirrors the latest commits to the `master` ranch of [edgedb-js](https://github.com/edgedb/edgedb-js), though it not recommended to import from this branch directly, as it may contain breaking changes.
+The `main` branch of this repo mirrors the latest commits to the `master` branch of [edgedb-js](https://github.com/edgedb/edgedb-js), though it not recommended to import from this branch directly, as it may contain breaking changes.